sfc-gh-jshi/chemBERTa/README.md

 * The fine tuned model is saved in a Snowflake internal stage.
 * A Streamlit is running in Snowpark Container Services (SPCS) to load the model, allowing users to make predictions.
 * For inference, input data is a SMILES string.
-Predictions include the predicted label (0 indicates the molecule is not toxic, 1 indicates toxic), and upper bound, lower bound of the predictions.
+Predictions include the predicted label (0 indicates the molecule is not toxic, 1 indicates toxic), and upper bound, lower bound of the prediction.

 ## Architecture
 ![Architecture!](/img/Architecture.png "Architecture")